optix2000/totsugeki/UNSAFE_SPEEDUPS.md

-# Unsafe Features
+# Unsafe Speedups

-These are features that can provide extra speedups, but will lose the transparency guarantee.
-This means we cannot guarantee that the request and response are identical to what GGST and the server would do.

-These features _may_ cause GGST to behave weirdly and/or increase the chances of getting rate-limited by the server.
-Please read through and understand the implications before enabling these features.
+These are speedups that can provide extra speed increases, but may cause weird bugs or break GGST.
+These speedups have generally been tested, but may not work for everyone.

 Use at your own risk.